MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 visible.

 - **Fail Build On:** Set this option to `Fixed Threshold` to fail the build if the number of warnings exceeds a specific value.
-This is useful if you want to allow a low number of warnings but keep them from getting out of hand.
+This is useful if you want to allow a low number of warnings but keep them from getting out of hand, or if you want to follow a
+"no warnings policy" (i.e., **Warning Threshold* = 0).
 To bring down the number of warnings over time, set this option to `Previous Value`.
 This will fail the build if the number of warnings has increased since the previous build.

 - **Warning Threshold:** Specify the number of warnings that must not be exceeded.
 This parameter is only visible if *Fail Build On* is set to `Fixed Threshold`.